JimboMahoney/PM-Andorian-Hotkeys/README.md

 `⊞ Win`+`V` Paste an SLX comment template for updating Tickets (Name, Date, Summary, Original E-mail)

+`⊞ Win`+`W` "Where Used" - Finds Level 10 codes containing the copied or highlighted Level 1 code

 `⊞ Win`+`Z` Bugzilla search (highlighted selection or copied to clipboard)

 Suggestions should be posted as issues here => https://github.com/JimboMahoney/PM-Andorian-Hotkeys/issues